marianafartura/marianafartura/README.md

 <hr>

 <pre>
-💻 Front-end developer and web designer
+💻 Front-EndDeveloper and WebDesigner
-📚 Studying Systems Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focused on mastering JavaScript and its front-end tools through Alura's online courses 🌟 Main languages: CSS, JavaScript, and Python
+📚 Studying Systems Analysis and Development at University Center Uninter 📝 Strong interest in responsive design and creative solutions 🔭 Working with advertising design and CSS/JavaScript animations 🌱 Focused on mastering JavaScript and its front-end tools through Alura's online courses 🌟 Main languages: CSS, JavaScript and Python
 </pre>
 <hr>